OLEO CHEMICALS AND INTERMEDIATE NUTRACEUTICALS:

 RISKS AND CONCERNS:

 The availability of right kinds of raw materials in adequate quantity at fair prices is the main risk / concern for the business of the Company.
 The raw materials are the by-products of certain vegetable oil refineries processing soft crude vegetable oils.
-In India, agriculture is a political tool for ruling Govt. and so once in a while it tweaks with import policy etc. India is not self-sufficient in meeting its vegetable oil demand and depends substantially on imports of mainly crude vegetable oils from Indonesia, Malaysia, Brazil, Argentina, Ukraine, Russia etc. Many a times, export policy / restrictions of one or more of these countries and other factors such as war between Russia and Ukraine results in insane raw material prices which always cannot be transferred to finished products pricing.
+In India, agriculture is a political tool for ruling Govt. and so once in a while it tweaks with import policy etc. India is not self-sufficient in meeting its vegetable oil demand and depends substantially on imports of mainly crude vegetable oils from Indonesia, Malaysia, Brazil, Argentina, Ukraine, Russia etc. Many a times, export policy / restrictions of one or more of these countries and other factors such as war results in insane raw material prices which is difficult to immediately transferred to finished products pricing.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY: